Tuition & Fees

 Registering for Courses

-Review course listings in our online academic catalogue or via LOIS.
+Review course listings in our online undergraduate academic catalog or via our Course Catalog.
 Our Academic Advising Office will contact you over the summer (for the Fall semester) or in December/January (for the Spring semester) to help you register for courses.